yitai-cheng/ELEC0138_Project/readme.md

 3. The third version is the secure version of the web application.
 It mitigates all potential attacks mentioned before and add additional mitigation strategy including database backup.
 To run it: python secure/manage.py runserver

 To run https instead of http: python manage.py runsslserver --cert your_dir/ELEC0138_Project/ssl/server.crt --key your_dir/ELEC0138_Project/ssl/server.key

+To run the phishing attack make sure a file named secrets.txt inlcuding the email,password of the sender email is tin the phishing attack folder before running.
+The program that should be run is auto_email

+Before running the brute force attack make sure that 1000-most-common-passwords and the dictionary.txt are in the same folder.
+The updated attack that should be run is brute_force.py

+To run the notifcaton system, run the notification_sys.py and input the website you want to check for phishing.
+Be advised that the notification system only runs on macbook since it is based on the notification of the terminal